 This useful free tool by Google although basic allows you to search for specific keywords to find the best and most suitable ones to use in your pay per click campaigns.
 Although initially designed for PPC it can also be very useful for SEO as usually the keywords targeted in PPC are also those you would to also target using SEO over a longer time period, this also helps to reduce your ad spend over time.

-When a webmaster or SEO (accidentally or not) breaks Google’s guidelines they will then begin to lower its rankings for certain keywords and search queries as a sort of punishment for disobeying their rules this is a google penalty, and they can be triggered by both the algorithm automatically our manually by a member of Google’s web spam team.
-It can also remove the website from its index entirely if the offending website is severe enough to warrant it.
-In which case you will need to seek out a professional Google penalty recovery service.
+When a webmaster or SEO (accidentally or not) breaks Google’s guidelines they will then begin to lower its rankings for certain keywords and search queries as a sort of punishment for disobeying their rules this is a Google manual action, and they are manually given out by a member of Google’s web spam team.
+Once under a manual review they can also decide to remove the website from its index entirely if the offending website is severe enough to warrant it.
+In which case you will need to seek out a professional Google manual action recovery service.

 This is a web-based Google service which provides users with detailed information about geographical regions, countries or famous landmarks.
 It’s also important in its role in local seo and localised searches due to the fact that the information and maps are often shown in the search results for various keywords or phrases.